-More frequently, snow cover data (mostly satellite visible data) are used to identify changes in the arrival and longevity of terrestrial snow (Frei and Robinson 1999; Serreze et al. 2000; Dye 2002; Stone et al. 2002; Brown et al. 2007; Brown and Mote 2009; Zhao and Fernandes 2009; Brown et al. 2010; Choi et al. 2010).
-With terrestrial snow, presence or absence frequently serves as a surrogate measure of snow and cryosphere change since visible wavelengths cannot be used to estimate the amount of water present.
+More frequently, snow-cover data (mostly satellite visible data) are used to identify changes in the arrival and longevity of terrestrial snow (Frei and Robinson 1999; Serreze et al. 2000; Dye 2002; Stone et al. 2002; Brown et al. 2007; Brown and Mote 2009; Zhao and Fernandes 2009; Brown et al. 2010; Choi et al. 2010).
+With terrestrial snow, the presence or absence frequently serves as a surrogate measure of snow and cryosphere change, since visible wavelengths cannot be used to estimate the amount of water present.
 These approaches are particularly adept at capturing changes in snow arrival, departure, and duration.
-Unfortunately, changes in snowmelt processes and their important energy feedback consequences (Chapin et al. 2005; Euskirchen et al. 2009), and changes from years to decades in snow water equivalent depth (SWE) distributions, are still lacking.
+Unfortunately, changes in snowmelt processes and their important energy feedback consequences (Chapin et al. 2005; Euskirchen et al. 2009), and changes from years to decades in snow water equivalent (SWE) depth distributions, are still lacking.
 While substantial strides are being made in SWE algorithms using passive microwave data (Armstrong and Brodzik 2001; Wulder et al. 2007; Derksen et al. 2010), uncertainties with algorithm applications, snow properties, land cover, and coarse-scale measurement issues persist, limiting the confidence and applicability of these data for trend analyses.

 An alternative method of estimating Arctic snow properties (e.g., cover, SWE, duration) and their changes over time is through models.
-General circulation models (GCMs) have been used to address Arctic climate change and precipitation questions for past and future conditions (Räisänen 2008; Walsh et al. 2008; Finnis et al. 2009b; Finnis et al. 2009a); these studies generally find higher temperatures lead to increases in Arctic precipitation.
-Efforts have been made to link land surface hydrology models to reanalyses or GCM data to specifically address Arctic (Pohl et al. 2007; Slater et al. 2007) or relatively high resolution (0.5 degrees) global (Adam et al. 2009) snow processes.
+General circulation models (GCMs) have been used to address Arctic climate change and precipitation questions for past and future conditions (Räisänen 2008; Walsh et al. 2008; Finnis et al. 2009a,b); these studies generally find higher temperatures lead to increases in Arctic precipitation.
+Efforts have also been made to link land surface hydrology models to reanalyses or GCM data, to specifically address Arctic (Pohl et al. 2007; Slater et al. 2007) or relatively high-resolution (0.5°) global (Adam et al. 2009) snow processes.

-Inasmuch as these coarse-scale modeling approaches can answer critical physical questions, one substantial deficiency is their resolution.
-In most cases, the scales at which GCMs and these other models operate (0.5 to 2.5 degrees; Shukla et al. 2010) are too coarse to capture key snow processes, heterogeneities, and land-cover and snow interactions (Liston 2004).
+Inasmuch as these coarse-scale modeling approaches can answer critical climate-related questions, one substantial deficiency is their resolution.
+In most cases, the scales at which GCMs and other global models operate $(0.5^{\circ}-2.5^{\circ};$ Shukla et al. 2010) are too coarse to capture key snow processes, heterogeneities, and land-cover and snow interactions (Liston 2004; Liston and Hiemstra 2011).
 Modeling capabilities have grown, along with improvements in computing power and the emergence of relatively high-resolution topographic, land cover, and meteorological data products.
-Together, these tools and datasets can be combined to provide a reasonable facsimile of cryospheric processes and allow improved understanding of the specific implications of climate change related to snow, and this can be done at much higher resolution than previously possible.
+Together, these tools and datasets can be combined to provide a reasonable facsimile of cryospheric processes, and allow improved understanding of the specific implications of climate changes related to snow.
+In addition, this can now be done at much higher resolution than previously possible.

-The purpose of this paper is to perform and analyze the spatial and temporal evolution of snow, snow processes, and snow characteristics in high northern latitudes, at the highest possible spatial and temporal resolution; all in an effort to understand regional spatial and temporal variations in key climate-relevant snow-related features.
-This is accomplished by driving a local-to regional-scale meteorological and snow-evolution modeling system with 3-hourly, 2/3° longitude by 1/2° latitude gridded atmospheric reanalysis datasets.
-The resulting snow-related modeling and analysis datasets span 30 years (1 August 1979 through 31 July 2009), covering a pan-Arctic domain with a 10-km grid increment and 3-hourly time step.
+The purpose of this paper is to perform and analyze the spatial and temporal evolution of snow, snow processes, and snow characteristics in high northern latitudes (north of approximately 55°N), at the highest achievable spatial and temporal resolution; all in an effort to understand regional variations in key climate-relevant snowrelated features.
+This is accomplished by driving a local- to regional-scale meteorological and snow-evolution modeling system with 3-hourly, $\frac{2}{3}$ ° longitude by $\frac{1}{2}$ ° latitude gridded atmospheric reanalysis datasets.
+The resulting snow-related modeling and analysis datasets span 30 yr (1 August 1979-31 July 2009), covering a pan-Arctic domain with a 10-km grid increment and 3-h time step.